wp-plugins/schema-creator/readme.txt

 * Initial Release

 == Changelog ==

+= 1.0222 =
+* a small change to the readme and instructions page to include a link to the Google Rich Snippet testing page.

 = 1.022 =
 * replacing body tag method from JS to using core WP functionality.